Admission Frequently Asked Questions

 How many students are in the program, how many students audition, and how many do you accept from each audition?

 Our student body varies from year to year based on the number of offers we extend and the number accepted.
-On average, each class size is approximately 20 students with a total of approximately 65-70 students in the program.
-The maximum number of students we can accept to the BFA is 26.
-We offer invitations based on talent and potential rather than filling a specific BFA track.
+On average, technique class sizes range from approximately 15-20 students with a total of approximately 70-75 students in the program.
+The BFA program is both selective and rigorous and we generally limit the size of our first-year class to between 20-25 new majors.
+We offer invitations based on talent and potential rather than on filling a specific BFA track.

-Auditions are limited to 36 people and, based on prior experience, we will reach this capacity before the audition material deadline.
+On-site auditions are limited to approximately 40 people and, based on prior experience, we will reach this capacity before the audition material deadline.

 My schedule is quite full with school and dance activities.
 How can I ensure I get my first choice of audition date?